GDalforno/KNN-TSPI/README.md

 ## Parameter description
 - k : number of neighbors;
 - len_query : number of observations in each query;
-- weights : if "uniform" the prediction is given by the mean, if "distance" then a custom function g that takes the distances and outputs its corresponding weights is applied.
+- weights (python): if "uniform" the prediction is given by the mean, if "distance" then a custom function g that takes the distances and outputs its corresponding weights is applied.
 The default is the inverse of the distance;
 - h : forecasting horizon.

+## Remarks
+In the R implemenation, the equivalent of the "weights" parameter is the "target" one, it can be either "mean", "median" or "custom".
+The latter behaves exactly like the "distance" value in the Python implementation and the first two are related to the "uniform".
+Furthermore, the calculation of the predicitons intervals are embedded into the knn.tspi function by setting the parameter "pred_interval" to True, this process can take a long time to run since it uses time series CV with one step ahead to calculate the residuals on the training set and bootstrap them at prediction time.
+More information about implementation details can be found at the .py and .r files.

 ## Python Example